dpn-admin/dpn_swagger_engine/README.md

   }
 end
 ```
-`lib/swagger/` is a good place to place them..
+`lib/swagger/` is a good place to place them.
+Unless otherwise configured,
+as above, a default file is assumed to be available in
+`lib/swagger/swagger.json`

 ### Edit your JSON files